Some of the most common questions that we get asked are:-

 Idioms - native English speakers use a lot of idioms, that is - words used in a way which is not their obvious meaning.
 Learn them, but try not to use them in important meetings etc., they can be quite open to misinterpretation.
 If the people you are talking to suddenly look very shocked you've probably just misused one.

 Unfortunately the answer to this question is yes.
-There are many differences between British and American English, pronunciation, spelling and grammar are just a few.
+There are many differences between British and American English, pronunciation, spelling, grammar, even the actual meaning of some words.
 In fact English is the first language in many countries and there are differences between them all, these include; Australia, Canada, Ireland, Jamaica, New Zealand, South Africa and the USA.
-This site is devoted to British English.
+This site is devoted to British English, but we aren`t snobs, so as long as we can understand you, it is all good.

-As one of my favourite writers said "We have everything in common with America nowadays, except, of course, language."
+As one of Lynne's favourite writers said "We have everything in common with America nowadays, except, of course, language."
 (Oscar Wilde, 1887, The Canterville Ghost).

 We have written a useful guide to the differences between US and British English here.